-- You may need to carry out a risk assessment before your fundraiser – please download our template risk assessment [link to template risk assessment].
+- You may need to carry out a risk assessment before your fundraiser – please have a look at our example risk assessment.

 - Depending on the sort of fundraiser you are planning to organise, you may need a license from your local council, for example a street collection license, a license under the Gambling Act for a raffle, or a license to sell alcohol at your event.

 - Please ask for permission before using the WellChild logo for your fundraising activities, and make sure you do so in accordance to the brand guide lines we will provide you with.

 - You agree to pay in all the proceeds of your fundraising for WellChild within three months of your fundraiser or event unless otherwise agreed.

 - You agree to return any fundraising materials when requested by WellChild at your own expense.